Permanents of heavy-tailed random matrices with positive elements: Rectangular matrices and the necessity of

 This inequality follows from the simple fact that $m_n \leq n$ and $k_1 \leq k_2$ imply that $\binom{m_n}{k_2}\binom{n}{k_1} \leq \binom{m_n}{k_1}\binom{n}{k_2}$. \end{proof}

-\begin{proof}[Sketch of the proof of Theorem \ref{thm:general_bounds-rectangular}] Lower bounds follow from Lemma \ref{lemma:lower_bound_for_submatrices_rectangular}.
-For the upper bounds again use Markov's inequality and reduce to the case when elements of $A_n$ are parameter 1 Pareto distributed.
+\begin{proof}[Sketch of the proof of Theorem \ref{thm:general_bounds-rectangular}] Part i) follow from Lemma \ref{lemma:lower_bound_for_submatrices_rectangular}.
+For part ii) again use Markov's inequality and reduce to the case when elements of $A_n$ are parameter 1 Pareto distributed.
 Similarly as before observe that for any $k_1 \times k_2$ submatrix $B$, any term in the sum defining $\perm B$ can be expanded in $\binom{n-k_1}{m_n - k_1}(m_n-k_1)!$ ways to a term in the sum defining $\perm A_n$.
 Since all elements of $A_n$ are greater or equal than $1$ we have